 Our analysis indicated no potential anticompetitive conduct from operation of the company's transmission system or generation.

 C. Complaints and Special Investigations

 No complaints were filed.
-However, the special investigation introduced in the first quarter of 2017 report to determine the cause of apparent inaccuracies in the ATC model builder process associated with one flowgate has been completed.
+However, we plan to proceed with a special investigation to determine the cause of apparent inaccuracies in the ATC model builder process associated with one flowgate.